Find answers to common questions relating to building and assessment.

 - surface and sub-surface site drainage.

-You can only do your own site plan for Class 10 structures – site plans for dwellings and other projects must be prepared by a licenced designer.
+You can only do your own site plan for Class 10 structures – site plans for dwellings and other projects must be prepared by a licensed designer.
 Contact us for more information.

 Building classification indicates how the building is used and the likely profile of people using it.
 This has important implications for the safety features present within a building so is a key item of information in any assessment and one of the first things the building surveyor considers.